Aruize/InduciProm-DL/README.md

 # GFP Expression Predictor

-Browser-based tool that predicts GFP expression from promoter E. coli DNA sequences using CNN models.
+Browser-based tool that predicts GFP expression from *E. coli* inducible promoter DNA sequences using CNN models.
 Runs entirely client-side via ONNX Runtime Web.

 This is a screening tool for evaluating promoter variants before experimental validation.
 Predictions are computational estimates and experimental confirmation is required to verify promoter activity.